Arterial Transitway Corridors Study

 In 2011-2012, Metro Transit studied 11 urban corridors with high-ridership bus routes that connect major destinations for implementation of enhanced bus service.

-An arterial BRT system would have vehicles that feature low floors and allow boarding from either door.
+A rapid bus system would have vehicles that feature low floors and allow boarding from either door.
 Fares would be paid before boarding – just as on light rail – so more time is spent moving rather than at bus stops.
 Trips would be frequent with fewer stops per mile.
 Stations would have enhanced information displays and better lighting and radiant heat.

 Planners measured each of the corridors against 17 criteria supporting 5 project goals.
 See those Corridor Evaluation Measures as well as performance projections in the Technical Result Summary.